kushagra765/monkecraft/README.md

 ./monkecraft
 ```
 ## TODO
+1. Fix this stupid fucking workflow
-1. Graphics
+2. Graphics
-2. Basic gameplay
+3. Basic gameplay
-3. Add support for Minecraft clients so you can join servers and stuff (can it even be done?)
+4. Add support for Minecraft clients so you can join servers and stuff (can it even be done?)
 ## Credits:
 1. @segfaultdev for answering my questions on how to create games and stuff.